eDavila-DrRaccoon/eduardo_portfolio/README.md

 [Download CV (PDF)](./EduardoDavila_CV_EN_2025.pdf)

 ## 👋🏽 About Me
-I am Eduardo Dávila, an Engineer, Researcher, and Educator with a Ph.D. in Science in Electrical Engineering, I specialize in Artificial Intelligence, Machine Learning, Computer Vision, Embedded Systems, and ROS.
-I bridge academic depth with real-world application, solving complex problems in image processing, robotics, and AI-driven systems..
+I am Eduardo Dávila Meza, an Engineer, Researcher, and Educator with a Ph.D. in Science in Electrical Engineering, specialized in Artificial Intelligence, Machine Learning, Computer Vision, Embedded Systems, and ROS.
+I bridge academic depth with real-world application, solving complex problems in image processing, robotics, and AI-driven systems.
+Whether developing instance segmentation models for medical imaging or building ROS-based assistive devices, I bring clarity, precision, and efficiency to every layer of the process.

+My expertise spans from deep learning models like Mask R-CNN and Swin Transformers to hands-on implementation in C++, Python, OpenCV, TensorFlow, and Keras.
+I’ve led projects that range from fundus pathology detection in collaboration with German university hospitals, to the creation of OJO SMART, a vision-based assistive technology for visually impaired people, developing ROS nodes for object, color, and text recognition.

+In addition to my research, I have co-authored a paper in IEEE Access on low-light color enhancement using quaternion neural networks and co-invented a patent for underactuated control systems.
+My leadership in the CUValles Technology Development Club resulted in innovative, sustainability-focused embedded system designs, including a patent-pending prototype for wastewater treatment in the tequila industry.

+Recognized for my ability to communicate complex ideas, I have served as a professor at the Monterrey Institute of Technology, where I achieved a 96% satisfaction rate teaching ROS and ROS 2 for robotics.
+I thrive in interdisciplinary teams, value clean and documented code, and always test edge cases.

+Fluent in both technical English and Spanish, I’m motivated, self-taught, and passionate about contributing to impactful solutions in roles such as AI/ML Engineer, Computer Vision Specialist, or Robotics and Embedded Systems Developer.
+I bring research to life through elegant, efficient, and human-centered engineering.

 ## 🛠️ Skills and Tools
-**Top skills:** Artificial intelligence • Machine Learning • Computer vision • Programming • Embedded systems
+**Top skills:** Artificial intelligence • Machine Learning • Computer vision • Programming • Embedded systems • ROS

 **Technical Skills:**
 - **Operating systems:** Linux (Ubuntu), Windows
-- **Programming languages:** Python, C++, MATLAB, Arduino, MPLAB (XC8)
+- **Programming languages:** Python, C++, SQL, MATLAB, MPLAB (XC8), Arduino
-- **Development tools:** VS Code, Jupyter Notebook, Git, GitHub
 - **Libraries and frameworks:**
     - (C++ and Python): OpenCV, TensorFlow, ROS & ROS 2
-    - (Python): Keras, Matplotlib, NumPy, Pandas, PIL, Scikit-learn, JSON
+    - (Python): JSON, Keras, Matplotlib, NumPy, Pandas, PIL, Scikit-learn, Seaborn, Tkinter
+- **Development tools:** VS Code, Jupyter Notebook, Git, GitHub
 - **Embedded systems tools:** SOLIDWORKS, PROTEUS, LabVIEW
 - **Document preparation and office tools:** LaTeX, Markdown, MS Office, Dia (diagram editor)

 **Soft Skills:**
 Self-taught • Goal-oriented • Proactive • Teamwork • Communication • Positive attitude • Responsible • Customer Support

+**Languages:**
+- **Spanish:** Native • full professional proficiency.
+- **English:** B2 (Advanced) • fluent in reading, writing, and technical comprehension; intermediate spoken; proficient for research publications, documentation, and international collaboration.
+Certified by Cinvestav, Guadalajara Campus, Feb.
+2023.

 ## 📖 Work Experience & 🚀 Projects
 <!-- ### [Project Title 1](link-to-project1-folder-or-demo)